Personal profile

 Biography

-Karen is a Senior Lecturer of Health and Physical Education in the Faculty of Education on Monash Peninsula campus.
-Her research interests lie in gender, sexuality, place, health education, and teaching pedagogies.
+Karen is an Associate Professor of Health and Physical Education in the Faculty of Education on Monash Peninsula campus.
+Her research interests lie in gender, sexuality, sport, place, health education, curriculum policy, and teaching pedagogies.
 She gained her PhD from the University of Wollongong in 2006 via an exploration of the ways in which sexual identity and place may be considered mutually constitutive.

 Karen is an experienced health and physical education teacher, lecturer and professional presenter having held teaching positions at the University of Sydney, Ottawa University and University of Western Sydney.
 She has established a strong professional profile in Australia by exploring the ways in which pedagogical change associated with the Australian Curriculum is being taken on board and implemented at all levels of teaching.
 As a keen pedagogist, environmentalist and creative thinker Karen is eager to explore the ways in which health, bodies and movement education can be sustainable, equitable and socially just.